ButinVladimir/project-idle-takeover/ROADMAP.md

 - Share server, for passive money generation.
 Will use unused RAM and cores.
 Mainframe level will increase rewards.
 - Predictive computator, for passive increase of other processes speed.
 Will use unused RAM and cores.
 Cannot be ran at same time with share server.
-- Field assistant, for increasing speed of fininsh active jobs and increasing rewards for side jobs.
+- Field assistant, for increasing speed of performing active contracts.
-- Code generator, for generating computational base points.
+- Code generator, for generating code base points.
+- Circuit designer, for generating computational base points.
 - Info searching programs, for generating connectivity points.
+- Deal maker, for generating rewards points.
 - Automatic action assignment, to assign contracts and operations, it will act as looping queue.
+- Mainframe autobuyers.
+- Clone level autoupgrader.
+- Peer reviewer, to increase shared experience between clones.
 - Hacking programs.

 ## Hacking

 Hacking is done only by mainframe.
-Each district has it's own server(s), hacking it will yield money and, possibly, designs (only for enemy factions, first time only, similar to operations).
+Each district has it's own server(s), hacking it will yield money and, possibly, designs (only for enemy factions and if player has gone rogue, first time only, similar to operations).
 Faction servers cannot be hacked until faction is joined.
-Each hacked server can also provide additional cores and RAM to mainframe.
+Each hacked server can also provide additional performance, cores and RAM levels to mainframe.

 Hacking requires filling completion scale and avoid filling alert scale while hacking is active.